neatsoftware/SettingsPal/README.md

 # Settings Pal

-Classic Preferences pane for macOS 13+ & alternate themes.
+Classic Preferences pane for macOS 13+ & modern theme.
-(Not a full recreation.)
 Launches the default Settings app to the appropriate section.
+(Not a full recreation)

 ---